KAR-NG/Dirty-Data-Challenge-/cleaning.md

 The cleaning of table 1 has now considered completed.
-There are two missing values in the *yield*, I will fill them up with imputation model after combining other tables into this table.
+There are two missing values in the *yield*, I will fill them up with imputation model after combining other tables into this table in section 4.5.

 ### 4.2 Cleaning table 2